International Association of Electronic Waste Producer Responsibility Organisations

 Collected WEEE

-Since their foundation, the producer responsibility organisations of the WEEE Forum have collected, de-polluted and recycled or sent for preparation for re-use 28.5 million tonnes of WEEE.
-More than 3 million tonnes of this was collected in 2020.
+Since the foundation of the WEEE Forum in 2002, its producer responsibility organisations have collected, de-polluted and recycled or sent for preparation for re-use 44.9 million tonnes of WEEE.
+More than 3.3 million tonnes of this was collected in 2023.